garysoed/protoboard2/README.md

 -   **Piece**: Cannot contain other objects.
 -   **Container**: Allows placing pieces in it.

-### Region

-Regions are used to group several objects together.
-This is used for custom layouts to make playtesting the game easier.
-Unlike `Containers`, regions cannot be interacted with.
-Some example regions:

--   **Active**: Refers to the player's cursor.
-Only visible to the local player.
--   **Hand**: A player's hand.
-Only visible to specified players.
-This is protected by ACL.
--   **Slot**: A place where objects can be placed in it.

 ### Layout

 Layouts are easy ways to arrange objects together.
 Some example layouts: